lugard1/myportfolio2/README.md

 You can also use any other license if you wish.

 ## Update
-Link to online version of myportfolio2: https://lugard1.github.io/myportfolio2/
+Link to online version of: [myportfolio](https://lugard1.github.io/myportfolio2/)